fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 signing with the old algorithm.
 Once this has been completed a regular algorithm rollover can be performed.

-Normal key rollovers are in scope, since they do not pose extra challenges.
+Regular key rollovers are in scope, since they do not pose extra challenges.
 The procedures described in this document effectively cancel a potentially ongoing key rollover and perform a new one.